ItsDrike/itsdrike.com/content/posts/interpreted-vs-compiled.md

 programming process as we could, so that the programmer could really only focus on the algorithm itself and the actual conversion of the code to a machine code that the CPU can deal with should simply happen in the background.

 But how could we achieve something like this?
-The simple answer is, to write something that will be able to take our code and convert it into a set of instructions that the CPU will be running.
+The simple answer is to write something that will be able to take our code and convert it into a set of instructions that the CPU will be running.
 This intermediate piece of code can either be a compiler, or an interpreter.

-After a piece of software like this was first written, suddenly everything became much easier, initially we were using assembly languages that were very similar to the machine code, but they looked a bit more readable, while the programmer still had to think in the terms of what instruction should the CPU get in order to get it to do the required thing, the actual process of converting this code into a machine code was done automatically.
-The programmer just took the text of the program in the assembly language, fed it into the computer and it returned a whole machine code.
+After a piece of software like this was first written, suddenly everything became much easier.
+Initially we were using assembly languages that were very similar to the machine code, but they looked a bit more readable, giving actual names to the individual CPU instructions (opcodes), and allowed defining symbols (constants) and markers for code positions.
+So, while the programmer still had to think in the terms of what instruction should the CPU get in order to get it to do the required thing, the actual process of writing this code was a lot simpler, as you didn't have to constantly look at a table just to find the number of the opcode you wanted to use, and instead, you just wrote something like `LDA
+$50` (load the value at the memory address 0x50 into the accumulator register), instead of `0C50`, assuming `0C` was the byte representing `LDA` opcode.

+Since converting this assembly code into a machine code was done automatically.
+The programmer just took the text of the program in the assembly language, fed it into the compiler and it returned the actual machine code, which could then be understood by the CPU.

-Later on we went deeper and deeper and eventually got to a very famous language called C. This language was incredibly versatile and allowed the programmers to finally start thinking in a bit more natural way about how should the program be written and the tedious logic of converting this textual C implementation into something executable was left to the compiler to deal with.
+Later on we went deeper and deeper and eventually got to a very famous language called C. This language was incredibly versatile and allowed the programmers to finally start thinking in a bit more natural way, one with named variables, functions, loops, and a bunch of other helpful abstractions.
+All the while the tedious logic of converting this textual C implementation into something executable was left for the compiler to deal with.

 ### Recap

-So we now now that initially, we didn't have neither the compiler nor an interpreted and we simply wrote things in machine code.
+So we now know that initially, we didn't have neither the compiler nor an interpreted and we simply wrote things in machine code.
 But this was very tedious and time taking, so we wrote a piece of software (in machine code) that was able to take our more high-level (english-like) text and convert that into this executable machine code.

 ## Compiled languages

 All code that's written with a language that's supposed to be compiled has a piece of software called the "compiler".
-This piece of software is what carries the internal logic of how to convert these instructions that followed some language-specific syntax rules into the actual machine code, giving that us back the actual machine code.
+This piece of software is what carries the internal logic of converting these instructions that followed some language-specific syntax rules into the actual machine code, giving that us back an executable program.

-This means that once we write our code in a compiled language, we can use the compiler to get an executable version of our program which we can then distribute to others.

-However this executable version will be specific to certain CPU architecture and if someone with a different architecture were to obtain it, he wouldn't be able to run it.
-(At least not without emulation, which is a process of simulating a different CPU architecture and running the corresponding instruction that the simulated CPU gets with an equivalent instructions on the other architecture, even though this is a possibility, the process of emulation causes significant slowdowns, and because we only got the executable machine code rather than the actual source-code, we can't re-compile the program our-selves so that it would run natively for our architecture)
+However this executable version will be specific to certain CPU architecture.
+This is because each architecture has their own set of instructions, with different opcodes, registers, etc. So if someone with a different architecture were to obtain it, they still wouldn't be able to run it, simply because the CPU wouldn't understand those machine code instructions.

-Some of the most famous compiled languages are: C, C++, Rust
+Some of the most famous compiled languages are: C, C++, Rust, Zig

 ## Interpreted Languages